dynamsoft-docs/document-viewer-docs/releasenotes/index.md

 ## 2.1 (12/03/2024)

-Version 2.1 of Dynamsoft Document Viewer comes with a suite of both exciting new features, improvements to existing features, and performance optimizations.
+Version 2.1 of Dynamsoft Document Viewer comes with a suite of exciting new features, improvements to existing features, and performance optimizations.

 Dynamsoft Document Viewer now comes with **massively improved performance** for working with huge documents with a large number of high resolution images.
 Users can expect to load, edit, annotate, and export massive documents with ease.